nellore/digitalocean-recount/README.md

-# Duffel
+# recount landing page

-Duffel creates permalinks to real locations of data resources and logs accesses.
-It is used by recount2 and was originally hosted on webfaction using the code at https://github.com/nellore/duffel.
-After webfaction was eaten by godaddy, the host was switched to digitalocean.
-This is a fork of the digitalocean sample Flask app incorporating Duffel's code.
+A simple web app for displaying recount's landing page while accommodating old recount URLs.

+This is a fork of the digitalocean sample Flask app.
 The sample Flask app's readme is below.

 # Getting Started #